IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Small Woodcock Orchids (Ophrys picta).

-Later in the afternoon we went out to a couple of local spots, the first was a car park on the way up to Puerto de Las Palomas, here we could hear a calling Common Cuckoo (Cuco Común / Cuculus canorus), Long-tailed Tit (Mito / Aegithalos caudatus) and around the Rosemary bushes a good number of Black-eyed Blues (Glaucopsyche melanops) x18+ and singles of Small Copper (Lycaena phlaeas) and Provence Orange-tip (Anthocharis euphenodes).
+Later in the afternoon we went out to a couple of local spots, the first was a car park on the way up to Puerto de Las Palomas, here we could hear a calling Common Cuckoo (Cuco Común / Cuculus canorus), Long-tailed Tit (Mito / Aegithalos caudatus) and around the Rosemary bushes a good number of Black-eyed Blues (Glaucopsyche melanops) x18+ and singles of Small Copper (Lycaena phlaeas) and Provence Orange-tip (Anthocharis euphenoides).

 Italian Man Orchid (Orchis Italica).